Norway: Sámi and Kven

 Several Uralic Sámi languages, which are related but not generally mutually intelligible, are traditionally spoken by the Sámi people primarily in Northern Norway and to much lesser extent in some parts of Central Norway.
 Around 15,000 people have officially registered as Sámi in the Sámi census (Samemanntallet), but the number of people of recent Sámi heritage is often estimated at 50,000 people.
 The number of people who have some knowledge of Northern Sámi, including as a second language, is estimated at 25,000 people, but only a minority are native speakers.
 The other Sámi languages are heavily endangered and spoken by at most a few hundred people.
 Most people of Sámi heritage are today native speakers of Norwegian as a result of past assimilation policies.

 Speakers have a right to be educated and to receive communication from the government in their own language in a special forvaltningsområde (administrative area) for Sámi languages.
 The Kven minority historically spoke the Uralic Kven language (considered a separate language in Norway, but generally perceived as a Finnish dialect in Finland).
 Today the majority of ethnic Kven have little or no knowledge of the language.
-According to the Kainun institutti, "The typical modern Kven is a Norwegian-speaking Norwegian who knows his genealogy."
 As Norway has ratified the European Charter for Regional or Minority Languages (ECRML) the Kven language together with Romani and Scandoromani language has become officially recognised minority languages.

 Other languages

-Some supporters have also advocated making Norwegian Sign Language an official language of the country.
+Some supporters have also advocated making Norwegian Sign Language an official language.

-Students who are children of immigrant parents are encouraged to learn the Norwegian language.
-The Norwegian government offers language instructional courses for immigrants wishing to obtain Norwegian citizenship.
-With increasing concern about assimilating immigrants, since 1 September 2008, the government has required that an applicant for Norwegian citizenship give evidence of proficiency in either Norwegian or in one of the Sámi languages, or give proof of having attended classes in Norwegian for 300 hours, or meet the language requirements for university studies in Norway (that is, by being proficient in one of the Scandinavian languages).

-The primary foreign language taught in Norwegian schools is English, considered an international language since the post-WWII era.
-The majority of the population is fairly fluent in English, especially those born after World War II.
+The primary foreign language taught in Norwegian schools is English, and the majority of the population, especially those born after World War II, is fairly fluent in English.
 German, French and Spanish are also commonly taught as second or, more often, third languages.
 Russian, Japanese, Italian, Latin, and rarely Chinese (Mandarin) are offered in some schools, mostly in the cities.
 Traditionally, English, German and French were considered the main foreign languages in Norway.
 These languages, for instance, were used on Norwegian passports until the 1990s, and university students have a general right to use these languages when submitting their theses.

+90% of Norwegians are fluent in English.